Gioker90/SQL/DB & table creation.md

 '1979-03-17', 'Female', 'Human Resources Manager', 'HR', '2023-08-01') --other 48 employees data
 ````
-Now I'll use `Select` to explore the result
+Now I'll use `SELECT` to explore the result
 ````sql
 SELECT*
 FROM HC